pytholic/streamlit-image-classification/README.md

 <image src="./resources/plots.png">

 **Notes:** I did not spend to much time to improve the models metrics.
-My main focus was to get a decent model and move towards creating the demo.
+My main focus was to get a decent model and move towards creating the demo application.

 # Usage